Smrdgy/renpy-journey-keeper/README.md

 # Known issues

 ## “Reload” button on the exception screen crashes the game
-This issue stems from two file injections that are overwriting standard Ren'Py behavior, specifically: `loadsave.rpy` and `ui.rpy`.
-Simply re-start the game manually.
+~~This issue stems from two file injections that are overwriting standard Ren'Py behavior, specifically: `loadsave.rpy` and `ui.rpy`.
+Simply re-start the game manually.~~

+**This issue should be resolved.
+If it persists, please report it.**

 ## Loss of progress
-There have been rare cases, so far only 2 out of ~100 games, where save values were not stored or loaded properly, causing loss of progress and/or exceptions.
+~~There have been rare cases, so far only 2 out of ~100 games, where save values were not stored properly, causing loss of progress and subsequently exceptions.~~~

 **This issue should be resolved.
 If it persists, please report it.**

 ## Error while saving after an update
-The mod may throw an error when attempting to autosave after an update.
+~~The mod may throw an error when attempting to autosave after an update.
 If any code inside the injects directory changes, a full restart of the game is required—reloading isn't enough.
-This occurs because the old code from those files remains loaded when the game reloads itself.
+This occurs because the old code from those files remains loaded when the game reloads itself.~~

+**This issue should be resolved.
+If it persists, please report it.**

 ## Game error
 ```